Lee Choon-jae: Identification and confession

-On September 18, 2019, police announced that Lee had been identified as a suspect in the serial murders.
-He was identified after DNA from the underwear of one of the victims was matched with his, and subsequent DNA testing linked him to four of the other unsolved serial murders.
-At the time he was identified, he was already serving a life sentence at a prison in Busan for the rape and murder of his sister-in-law.
-Lee initially denied any involvement in the serial murders, but on October 2, 2019, police announced that Lee had confessed to killing 14 people, including all 10 victims in the serial murders, which includes a case previously considered to be a copycat crime, and 4 others.
-Three of those other murders happened in Hwaseong but had not previously been attributed to the serial killer, and the other two happened in Cheongju.
+On September 18, 2019, police announced that Lee had been identified as a suspect in the Hwaseong serial murders.
+He was identified after DNA from the underwear of one of the victims was matched with his, and subsequent DNA testing linked him to four of the other unsolved murders.
+At the time he was identified, Lee was already serving a life sentence at a prison in Busan for the rape and murder of his sister-in-law.
+He initially denied any involvement in the serial murders, but on October 2, police announced that he had confessed to killing fourteen people, including all ten victims in the original investigation, which includes the case previously considered to be a copycat crime, and four others.
+Two of those other murders happened in Hwaseong but had not previously been attributed to Lee, and two happened in Cheongju.
 As of October 2019, details about those four victims have not been released.
-In addition to the murders, he also confessed to more than 30 rapes and attempted rapes.
+In addition to the murders, Lee also confessed to more than thirty rapes and attempted rapes.

-On November 15, 2019, police announced that they had reached a provisional conclusion that Lee was responsible for all 10 serial murders.
-Police expressed that Lee had weak self-esteem due to his introverted personality but experienced a sense of accomplishment and self-reliance for the first time in his mandatory military service, which led him to commit sex crimes to express his frustration caused by his monotonous life following his discharge from the military.
-The provincial police chief stated that Lee displayed psychopathic tendencies by being unable to empathize with the victims' pain and suffering and continuously showing off his crimes.
+On November 15, 2019, police announced that they had reached a provisional conclusion that Lee was responsible for all ten serial murders.
+Police expressed that Lee had weak self-esteem due to his introverted personality but experienced a sense of accomplishment and self-reliance for the first time during his military service, which led him to commit sex crimes to express his frustration caused by his monotonous life following his discharge.
+The provincial police chief stated that Lee displayed psychopathic tendencies by being unable to empathize with the victims' suffering and continuously showing off his crimes.

-On July 2, 2020, the police confirmed that Lee committed 14 murders and 9 rapes in relation to the Hwaseong serial murders with the motive of relieving his sexual desire, closing the case 33 years after the first victim's death.
-On November 2, 2020, Lee appeared in court as a witness for the 8th murder re-trial, where he publicly confessed to committing 14 murders in relation to the Hwaseong serial murders and 30 sex crimes, which led to Yoon being acquitted.
+On July 2, 2020, police confirmed that Lee committed fourteen murders and nine rapes in relation to the Hwaseong serial murders with the motive of relieving his sexual desire, closing the case thirty-three years after the first killing.
+On November 2, 2020, Lee appeared in court as a witness for the eighth murder re-trial, where he publicly confessed to committing fourteen murders in relation to the Hwaseong serial murders and thirty sex crimes, which led to Yoon being acquitted.
 Lee remained in prison serving his life sentence.
-Lee also expressed that he had no intention of seeking parole and release, as he did not want to face the public condemnation for his crime like notorious child rapist Cho Doo-soon, whose release after serving his 12-year jail term led to public outrage and widespread protests.
+Lee also expressed that he had no intention of seeking parole and release, as he did not want to face the public condemnation for his crime like notorious child rapist Cho Doo-soon, whose release after serving his twelve-year jail term led to widespread public outrage.